USMT 4.0 migration from x86 to x64 results in corrupted COM+ components

 More information

-If you are in a scenario where you have already migrated and have corrupted COM+, you can use the following as a script to restore the original COM+ repository.
-Copy the following indented text into notepad, and save as COM_Restore.vbs:
+If you're in a scenario in which you have already migrated and COM+ is corrupted, you can use the following procedure to restore the original COM+ repository:

 Dim objComCatalog